 I started with a cappuccino in my Ecoffee Cup and was rewarded with a lovely coffee.
 I’d feared it might be a little too dark for me, but it was actually very well-balanced, the milk and coffee in perfect harmony.
 Emboldened by this, I tried the Ethiopian single-origin espresso on its own, quite a rich, punchy shot, although not as floral as I’d hoped.
 Nevertheless, I thoroughly enjoyed both my coffees.

 I would have loved to have tried the pour-over filter, but I was short of time and, by then, rather over-caffeinated, so I had to give it a miss.
-However, if you’re driving along Highway 1, then I recommend stopping off at Seaside and taking the time to find Acme and its parking lot!
+However, if you’re driving along State Route 1, then I recommend stopping off at Seaside and taking the time to find Acme and its parking lot!

 December 2017: Acme Coffee Roasting Company was a runner-up for the 2017 Most Unlikely Place to Find a Coffee Spot Award.

 |485 PALM AVENUE • SEASIDE • CA 93955 • USA|

 |Tuesday||06:30 – 15:30||Seating||Stools, Chairs (outside)|

 |Wednesday||06:30 – 15:30||Food||Cake|